kyma-project/istio/docs/contributor/01-00-installation.md

 This command builds a Docker image for Istio Manager and pushes it to the registry and path, as defined in `IMG_REGISTRY`.

-6. Verify if the Istio module's image and Istio Manager's image are pushed to the local registry.
+6. Verify that the Istio module's image and Istio Manager's image are pushed to the local registry.
+Run:

 ```bash
 curl registry.localhost:5001/v2/_catalog